Illustrious Corpses: Plot

-The film starts with the murder of Investigating Judge Vargas in Palermo, amongst a climate of demonstrations, strikes and political tension between the Left and the Christian Democratic government.
+The film starts with the murder of Investigating Judge Varga in Palermo, amongst a climate of demonstrations, strikes and political tension between the Left and the Christian Democratic government.
 The police assign Inspector Rogas to solve the case.
 While he is starting his investigation, two more judges are killed.
 All victims turn out to have worked together on several cases.
 After Rogas discovers evidence of corruption surrounding the three government officials, his superiors advise him "not to forage after gossip," but to trail the "crazy lunatic who for no reason whatever is going about murdering judges."

 Rogas seeks out three men wrongfully convicted by the murdered judges, and finds his likely suspect in Cres, a pharmacist who was convicted of attempting to poison his wife.
 Rogas concludes that he was probably framed by his wife.
 During a search of his house Rogas learns that Cres has not only disappeared but that all pictures of him have his face cut out.
 Meanwhile, a fourth investigating judge is killed.
 Upon leaving the site of the murder, Rogas runs into his friend from schooldays, Cusan, who writes for a far-left newspaper.
 Although the two men have diverging political views, Cusan expresses his respect for the sincerity and strictness of Rogas' investigations.

 After a fifth killing in front of the Justice Building, the two main eyewitnesses, a policeman and a prostitute, report having seen two young revolutionaries run away from the scene and a car speeding off afterwards.
 Other than the policeman's recount, who states that the young men fled in the car, the prostitute insists that the men and the car left in different directions.
 Rogas is demoted and told to work with the political division to pin the crimes on the revolutionary Leftist terrorist groups.